HyoungsungKim/Studying-ethereum/Ethereum_Yellowpaper.md

 - mixHash($H_m$): A 256-bit hash which, combined with the nonce, proves that a sufficient amount of computation has been carried out on this block; formally .

-- nonce($H_n$): A 64-bit value which, combined with the mixhash, proves that a sufficient amount of computation has been arried out on this block; formally .
+- nonce($H_n$): A 64-bit value which, combined with the mixhash, proves that a sufficient amount of computation has been arried out on this block; formally.

 The other two components in the block are simply a list of ommer block headers (of the same format as above), $B_U$ and a series of the transactions, $B_T$.
 Formally, we can refer to a block B:
 $$